1danmi/Disk-Management/README.md

 # Mini-Project in Disk-Management

-This project aims to illustrate the way files are stored in a disk.
+This project aims to illustrate the way files are stored in a disk.<br />
-The main logic and operation are written in C++, and the UI in C# using WPF.
+The main logic and operation are written in C++, and the UI in C# using WPF. <br />
-We used <a href="https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.marshal(v=vs.110).aspx">Marshal</a> in order to work with the unmanaged code in our WPF UI application.
+We used <a href="https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.marshal(v=vs.110).aspx">Marshal</a> in order to work with the unmanaged code in our WPF UI application.<br />

 To compile the project:
   - Make sure you have MS Visual Studio 2015 or higher with all the C++ libraries install.